neurobionics/opensourceleg/docs/tutorials/utilities/kalman_filter_imu_global_angles.md

 3. Expected behavior:
       - Kalman filter begins estimating global orientation continuously at 200Hz
       - Data is logged to `./logs/kalman_filter.csv`
-      - Roll and pitch values update as you rotate the IMU
+      - Roll and pitch angles and angular rates update as you rotate the IMU

 ## Common Issues
 Let us know if you find any.